24 Apr 2012

 Nutmeg (by Maria Goodin)

 I had not heard of Maria Goodin.
-This is no surprise, because she has only written one novel so far - and I happened to see it on the pages of The Bookbag, awaiting a reviewer.
+This is no surprise, because she has only written one novel so far.
+But I happened to see it on the pages of the Bookbag site, awaiting a reviewer.
 I liked the front cover and the blurb at Amazon, so I requested it.

 The opening of 'Nutmeg' is decidedly odd, making me wonder if this was going to be an entirely whimsical book along the lines of Cecelia Ahern's.
 Meg's mother is a compulsive and eccentric cook, who has told Meg all kinds of crazy stories about her birth and early childhood.
 Meg believed everything until her school-friends started calling her a liar.

-It was quite thought-provoking, too, showing how difficult it can sometimes be to separate fact from fiction, and leaving open the question of whether it may sometimes be best to live in a world of fantasy, rather than uncover what may be painful to live with.
+It was quite thought-provoking, too, showing how difficult it can sometimes be to separate fact from fiction.
+It leaves open the question of whether it may sometimes be best to live in a world of fantasy, rather than uncover what may be painful to live with.

 I loved the bizarre stories that Meg's mother told her, and found parts of the story very moving.
 I was surprised at how positive and satisfying the bittersweet ending was, too.